 A lack of forecasting and real-time data also made aligning staff assignments with patient workload across the organization challenging, which impacted labor costs and employee engagement.
 In addition, staff couldn’t see their timecards until they received their paychecks, further impacting their engagement.

-To leverage the benefits of using a single, comprehensive solution, UI Health implemented the UKG Dimensions™ scheduling and timekeeping solutions, which interface with the organization’s core HR systems.
+To leverage the benefits of using a single, comprehensive solution, UI Health implemented UKG Pro Workforce Management™ solution, formerly known as UKG Dimensions®, which interface with the organization’s core HR systems.
 UI Health deployed the advanced scheduling solution with all inpatient nursing units first and then with the respiratory therapy and admitting departments, with further deployments planned.

-Managers and timekeepers were the first to be trained on Dimensions through in-person and live virtual sessions.
+Managers and timekeepers were the first to be trained on the UKG solution through in-person and live virtual sessions.
 Users have found the simulation links in the training especially helpful in understanding the system and new workflows, and user adoption has been enhanced with UKG® training materials, a portal dedicated to UKG solution information, manager office hours, and refresher training.

 Quickly meeting changing staffing needs

-With the implementation of Dimensions, UI Health was able to standardize processes and workflows and then centralize its previously decentralized staffing processes.
+With the implementation of the UKG Pro Workforce Management solution, UI Health was able to standardize processes and workflows and then centralize its previously decentralized staffing processes.
 The Nursing Resource Office now has visibility into all nursing staff schedules and is responsible for balancing unit schedules daily and handling absence reporting.
 With charge nurses no longer devoting time to these tasks, they are saving 32 hours each month.

 Using the solution, unit supervisors now have real-time data and reports at their fingertips, helping them align staffing with changing patient workloads in each unit during each shift.

-The central staffing office is using Dimensions to redeploy staff throughout the organization to address shifting patient volume.
+The central staffing office is using UKG to redeploy staff throughout the organization to address shifting patient volume.
 Department managers also can see the names of reassigned staff on updated department schedules.

 Improved productivity and labor cost management